'Salt And Sacrifice' offers an intriguing blend of 'Dark Souls' and 'Monster Hunter'

 It’s not monsters that are on the menu, however, but mages.
 In Salt And Sacrifice’s world, convicted criminals can avoid execution by choosing to become ‘marked inquisitors’, banished to a land corrupted by magic where their only purpose is to hunt rogue wizards.
 The game starts as you become one of these inquisitors, having been found guilty of a terrible crime (you actually select your crime when creating your character, and it determines the starting item you receive – as an arsonist, I got some fire bombs, as a heretic I received a mysterious stone tablet).
 You undertake a magic ritual that ensures you resurrect in a sort of undead form each time you die, and off you go.

-As a premise it feels very much like a Souls game, and in the opening section particularly like Demon’s Souls, when you get battered by an impossibly powerful boss then awake in a base camp that acts as a hub for your operations.
+As a premise, it feels very much like a Souls game, and in the opening section it’s particularly reminiscent of Demon’s Souls, when you get battered by an impossibly powerful boss then awake in a base camp that acts as a hub for your operations.
 Here you can chat to a handful of NPCs, level up, craft and upgrade gear, or purchase goods.
 In the course of my adventures I also came across a couple more characters who then made their way to the camp to set up shop.

 In this demo version, one of the NPCs quickly introduces a major new feature.
 The one core aspect of Dark Souls that didn’t feature in Salt And Sanctuary was multiplayer functionality, but that’s present in full force this time around.
 You can expect to find covenant-like ‘factions’ in Salt And Sacrifice that enable different kinds of social interaction, from summoning co-op help to offering your services in return, invading other players to aiding those being invaded.
 There’s also a password system so you can work specifically with a friend, and you can leave messages for other players.